 Creation of the traffic safety team and mandate Traffic Safety Team

 The Traffic Safety Team works to keep Calgary streets safe.
 The team is made up of trained peace officers who work with the Calgary Police.
-They focus on issues such as noisy vehicles, speeding in school and play ground zones, mud tracking, unsecured loads, and obstructed visibility due to improperly loaded or maintained vehicles.
+They focus on issues such as noisy vehicles, speeding near schools and in playground zones, mud tracking, unsecured loads, and obstructed visibility due to improperly loaded or maintained vehicles.

 • Reduce noise pollution in problem areas